|Templot Companion||if the A-Z Index tab is missing click here|

 The specification can be set up by entering data directly or by clicking menu options, but most of the time you will set the specification for the next template simply by adjusting the details from a previous one.
 You do this by means of mouse actions, which continuously re-generate the control template as you change the settings by moving the mouse.

 This is the reason for the presence of the control template on the screen at start-up, which some users expecting to start with a blank work area find unsettling.
-Although you can easily hide it temporarily (HOME key or ENTER key), there is always a control template on the trackpad window, representing the current output from the generator using the current template specification settings.
+Although you can easily hide it temporarily (HOME key or CTRL+ENTER keys), there is always a control template on the trackpad window, representing the current output from the generator using the current template specification settings.
 It is not part of your track plan drawing until you make a copy of it on the background.